mattzeunert/mattzeunert.github.io/_posts/2016-07-17-understanding-backbone-todomvc-with-from-js.md

 By clicking on the class name we can see where the `<li>` tag was marked as completed.
 The class is added in todo-view.js if the view's model has been marked as completed.

 ![Completed class origin](/img/blog/fromjs-demo/completed-class-origin.png)

+## Going beyond the demo

+FromJS currently only works with a small subset of JavaScript features - the ones used by Backbone TodoMVC.

+It'll take me a while to make it work for other apps.
+[Sign up for updates on the FromJS website](http://www.fromjs.com/).

+If you have any thoughts or feedback please leave a comment or [create an issue on Github](https://github.com/mattzeunert/fromjs).